DennisRippinger/fakegen/README.md

 ## Testing Support
 As mentioned above could Fakegen find a set of parameters which will fail the test.
-These generated values are depended on the used seed, of Fakegen which is different with every execution.
+These generated values are depended on the used seed, generated with each instance if the `TestDataFiller`.
 The JUnit Libs help to print the currently used seed for the failing test to STOUT.
 This seed can then be facilitated to the constructors of `TestDataFiller` to replay the failed scenario.

 ### JUnit 4

-For JUnit 4 Fakegen provides a Rule:
+For JUnit 4 this Rule works as Delegate for the TestDataFiller:

 ````java
 @Rule